-In an effort to help prevent the spread of COVID-19, we have transitioned all of our winter in-person classes to an online or hybrid format.
-Hybrid classes are fully online with live virtual class meetings each week using Zoom.
-Online classes will have pre-recorded lessons each week and guided assignments from the teacher.
-There's still time to register, click here: bit.ly/virtual-hse.
+In an effort to help prevent the spread of COVID-19, we have transitioned our in-person classes to an online format.
+Online classes are fully online with live virtual class meetings each week using Zoom and Google Classroom.
+There's still time to register for the next cycle, click here: bit.ly/virtual-hse.

-Our Adult Learning programs provide adult learners with opportunities to increase basic skills in reading, writing, and math, prepare for HSE testing, taking the TASC test or enroll in NEDP, learn English, increase civic engagement and develop the skills to transition to further education and jobs.
+Our Adult Learning programs provide adult learners with opportunities to increase basic skills in reading, writing, and math, prepare for HSE testing, taking the GED exam or enroll in NEDP, learn English, increase civic engagement and develop the skills to transition to further education and jobs.

 - Adult Basic Education: Learn to Read programs and classes for beginning to advanced level adult readers emphasize basic skills and language competency; classes are self-directed.

 - Pre-High School Equivalency (Pre-HSE): Provides preparation classes for adults who speak English and want to improve their reading and math skills in preparation for their HSE exam.

 - High School Equivalency (HSE): Earn your high school equivalency (HSE) diploma two ways—take the GED exam or enroll in NEDP.

 - Fast Track HSE Classes: Brush up on your skills to take the GED exam. (only for those who need to pass 1-2 subjects on the GED exam).

 - Take the HSE (GED) exam in English or Spanish.